w-jablonski/files/Polish_English_characters_layout/README.md

 ### Layout 1

 What's perhaps unique to this layout, its original version (and the one I use) leaves the lowest pinkies blank — I have modifiers there and I believe this is a good idea.
 For one, it allows Ctrl+XCV without finger-breaking.
-See the layout's [statictics](https://cyanophage.github.io/playground.html?layout=vdczjqguyx-nsrtlhaeio%27%3Dwmkbfp%2C.%2F%5C*%3B&mode=ergo&lan=polish&thumb=l) at the Cyanophage's excellent layout playground.
+See my whole setup at a separete repo (WIP).
+See the layout's [statistics](https://cyanophage.github.io/playground.html?layout=qdczv%3Dguyx%3Bnsrtlhaeio%27kwmb*fp%2C.j%5C%2F-&mode=ergo&lan=polish&thumb=l) at the Cyanophage's excellent layout playground.

 <img width="550" alt="odczaj" src="https://github.com/user-attachments/assets/ce0c4ddf-42f4-4b4c-8728-66dd42feb60f" />
 <img width="550" alt="odczaj3" src="https://github.com/user-attachments/assets/c2b22d06-3eef-4f24-927d-35a004f36150" />

 <br>

-Some circumstances that affected the layout:
+Some conditions that affected the layout:
 * Lowest pinkies are unavailable
 * I am using a straight grid keboard (not ergonomic or columnar stagger) so upper pinkies are pretty hard to reach
 * My right hand sits at an angle (while the left is more straight).
 This makes the HE lateral stretch and H>A slide comfortable.
 However, G and Q are now harder to reach

 Some decisions:
-* For simplicity, vowels are put together and AEIO on the home row.
+* For simplicity, vowels are put together and AEIO is the home row.
 The frequent IE shall be a comfortable roll with strong fingers
 * Frequent bigrams RZ, SZ, CZ, DZ are inward rolls and NSRT are chosen for home row.
 Put together, this forces Z to the inner column and then T with it, as TZ is rare
 * Hands are kept "up".
 Dropping to bottom row, especially with index and middle finges, feels slow.
 This runs against the "curl" principle as I understand it, and touches C, Z, L, H
 * SZCZ needs to be comfy.
 This is subtle but for one, S and C are on different columns
 * X, C, V cannot be put next to where they originally were.
-I have Ctrl+XCV mapped to their original positon, and hitting e.g Ctrl+C to accomplish Ctrl+V would be weird
+I have Ctrl+XCV mapped to their original positons, and hitting e.g Ctrl+C to accomplish Ctrl+V would be weird

 <br>